-Below is a guide to medication use in the lead-up to surgery.
+On the next page is a guide to medication use in the lead-up to surgery.
 Any allowed medications may be taken with 30 mL of water per pill up to one hour before your hospital arrival time.

 You may be given further direction from the anaesthesiologist.
 If so, follow those instructions.